page transition image

 What you need to know before wearing it

 Condition is good overall.
 The dial is in good shape and the crystal is clean.
 The bracelet is good for its age.
 The case appears unpolished and shows wear consistent with use over decades.
-The watch is currently running well lower amplitude and beat error after passing by our test bench.
+The watch is confirmed to be running well after passing by our test bench.

 Why this watch still works